Machine-3R/js-apk-template/README.md

 ## using:
 - npm
     - rimraf to delete files and folders (i'm on windows)
+    - mkdirp to create files and folders (still on windows)
-    - webpack (to create ./build folder from ./src folder) (https://webpack.js.org/)
+    - webpack ( from ./src folder to ./build folder) (https://webpack.js.org/)
-    - androidjs (to create ./src and apk file from ./build) (https://android-js.github.io/)
+    - androidjs (from ./build to create ./dist/ apk file) (https://android-js.github.io/)

 ## tasks: